BrainforgeUK/plg_hikashop_addresstidyup/README.md

-Provides a simple tidyup to address data entered by customer.
+Provides a simple tidyup for address data entered by customer.

 For instance:<br/>
 'ann other' becomes 'Ann Other'<br/>